-- Should I mark something in each section of the field evaluation form?
+- 11. Should I mark something in each section of the field evaluation form?
 Yes, it is very important to mark all applicable activities in each section.
-Separate forms should be completed for each field you would like rated. - 12.
+Separate forms should be completed for each field you would like rated, even if the fields are growing the same crop and managed the same way. - 12.
 Why am I asked to sign and date the Field Form?